FlashMonkeyDevTeam/flashmonkey-SDK/README.md

 <br>
 # FlashMonkey developer interface

+Be sure to read the license under lincense.md

 This is the repository for the Patent Pending FlashMonkey Platform SDK.
 FlashMonkey is an interactive and multi-media learning application developed by FlashMonkey Inc.

-- Play Nice Rule -
-Before contributing or modifying another author's code, please inform them that you are modifying or modified their code.

-<b>Bug Status</b>: Issues.
-There are no known issues with the SOFTWARE ENGINEERING INTERFACE - type-interface.
-Please document and report any issues to your supervisor.

 <b>OTHER:</b> Updating this document using MarkDown: https://www.markdownguide.org/basic-syntax